sime2408/scrapalot-chat/README.md

 1. Put your data in `models` / `source_documents` in the project root folder
 2. If you want to do it manually, you can run service by service, inside docker compose.
    This is advisable because it takes some time for the REST API to initialize LLM.

+# How does this app works?

+Selecting the right local models and the power of `LangChain` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.
+Note: you could turn off your internet connection, and the script inference would still work.
+No data gets out of your local environment.

 ```
 docker-compose up -d scrapalot-chat-api